Jacob-Hobbs/SimuWealth/README.md

 # 💲imuWealth

-Check it out live here: [SimuWealth Login Portal](https://bit.ly/SimuWealth)
+Check it out live here: (Currently undergoing security maintenance)

+_Note!_ The deployed live demonstration has been temporarily moved offline to implement more robust security features.
+Please enjoy the screenshots below!

 **Username**: _admin@simuwealth.com_